bgachara/bgachara.github.io/posts/databases.md

       - Use Paxos to elect leader in tablet group
       - Use 2PC for txns that span tablets.
   - Transaction Ordering
-      - DBMS orders transations based on physical "wall clock" time.
+      - DBMS orders transactions based on physical "wall clock" time.
       - Guarantee strict serializability.
       - If T1 finishes before T2 then T2 should see the result of T1.

 - CAP Theorem
   - Consistent, Always Available, Network Partition Tolerant.
-  - How a DBMS handles failures determines whoch elements of the CAP theorem they support
+  - How a DBMS handles failures determines which elements of the CAP theorem they support.
     - Traditional/Distributed Relational DBMS
       - stop allowing updates until a majoruty of nodes are reconnected.
     - NoSQL DBMSs
       - provide mechanisms to resolve conflicts after nodes are reconnected.
 - PACELC Theorem

-**OLTP --> EXTRACT, TRANSFORM, LOAD --> OLAP**
+**OLTP ->EXTRACT, TRANSFORM, LOAD ->OLAP**

 ### OLAP

 - Decision Support Systems
   - Applications that serve the management, operations and planning levels of an organization to help people make decisions about future issues and problems by analyzing historical data

 - Star schema vs Snowflake Schema
-  - Fat tables
+  - Fat tables used in star schemas.
-  - Issues
+  - Schema issues:
     - Normalization
       - Snowflake schemas take up less storage space.
+      - Denormalized data models may incur integrity and consistency violations.
     - Query Complexity
       - Snowflake schemas require more joins to get the data needed for a query
-      - Queries on star schemas will be faster
+      - Queries on star schemas will usually be faster.

+- Executing an OLAP query in a distributed DBMS is roughly the same as on a single-node DBMS.
+- For each operator, the DBMS considers where input is coming from and where to send output; Table scans, Joins, Aggregations, Sorting.
+- A distributed DBMS system architecture specifies the location of the db data files.
+This affects how nodes coordinate with each other and where they retrieve/store objects in the database.

 - Push vs Pull
   - Approach:
     - Push query to data
-      - send the query to the node that contains the data.
+      - Send the query to the node that contains the data.
-      - perfomr as mush filtering and processing as possible where data resides before transmitting over network.
+      - Perform as much filtering and processing as possible where data resides before transmitting over network.
     - Pull data to query
-      - bring the data to the node that is executing a query that needs it for processing.
+      - Bring the data to the node that is executing a query that needs it for processing.
+      - This is necessary when there is no compute resources available where database files are located.

 - The data that a node reveives from remote sources are cached in the buffer pool
-  - allows DBMS to support interndiate results that are large than the amount of memory availabel
+  - Allows DBMS to support intermediate results that are large than the amount of memory available
-  - ephemeral pages are not persisted after a restart.
+  - Ephemeral pages are not persisted after a restart.

 - What happens to a long-running OLAP query if a node crashes during execution??
 - Query Fault Tolerance
-  - Most shared nothing distributed OLAP DBMSs are designed to assume that nodes do not fail during query execution
+  - Most shared nothing distributed OLAP DBMSs are designed to assume that nodes do not fail during query execution.
-    - if one node fails during query execution, then the whole query fails
+    - If one node fails during query execution, then the whole query fails.
   - DBMS could take a snapshot of the intermediate results for a query during execution to allow it to recover of nodes fail.
-    - be strategic about this
+    - Be strategic about this.
+  - Shared disk.

 - Query Planning
-  - All the optimizations fro mabove are still applicable
+  - All the optimizations from above are still applicable in a distributed environments.
     - Predicate pushdown
     - Early projections
     - Optimal Join Orderings